What is it?

-Fellows receive academic stipends for three years of study in the JD program, with $2,500 awarded in the first academic year and $5,000 in each the second and third academic years.
+Fellows receive an academic stipend of $5,000 for each of their three years of study in the JD program, credited to their student accounts in the amount of $2,500 per semester.
 In exchange, fellows contribute a fixed numbers of hours each semester to the work of the fellowship identifying human rights needs in our community and activating the legal community toward real sustained solutions.

 Who would make a successful candidate?

 The Brandeis Human Rights Advocacy Program is looking for students with a sincere interest in human rights advocacy, who excel in inter-personal communication across cultures, who can powerfully lead others to understand complex issues and who can organize and network effectively to build relationships and trust.
 While previous experience in human rights advocacy is not required, it is regarded favorably.